 With gorgeous mountains, beautiful bays, city life, and warm beaches, California is as diverse geographically as its population is.
 The Golden State is the second most populous state in the union and has plenty of RV parks to cater to residents and tourists.

-Visiting California is an adventure, whether you stick to the lush National Parks in the northern part of the state or visit the metropolis’ lining the southern part.
-One thing is for certain: You’ll need several trips to California to see it all.
+Visiting California is an adventure, whether you stick to the lush National Parks in the northern part of the state or visit the big cities lining the southern region.
+One thing is for sure: You’ll need several trips to California to see it all.

 5 of the Best RV Parks in California